strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 Kubernetes Land                                          Kafka Cluster
 ```

-### Inside the Cruise Control UI pod
+### Inside the Cruise Control UI container

-Following the instructions on the [Cruise Control UI wiki] (https://github.com/linkedin/cruise-control-ui/wiki/CCFE-(Dev-Mode)---Docker), we can configure an Nginx server as a reverse-proxy to forward Cruise Control UI requests to the Cruise Control REST API.
+Following the instructions on the [Cruise Control UI wiki](https://github.com/linkedin/cruise-control-ui/wiki/CCFE-(Dev-Mode)---Docker), we can configure an Nginx server as a reverse-proxy to forward Cruise Control UI requests to the Cruise Control REST API.

 ```
                                 +-------------+